smithy-lang/smithy/docs/source/spec/language-specification.rst

 The version control statement is used to set the :ref:`version <smithy-version>` of a Smithy model file.
 The value of a version statement MUST be a string.
+Only a single version statement can appear in a model file.

 Example: